philwhln/old-resttest/README.md

 18377.16
 ```

 Both output the same value luckily, although the Go implementation of obviously much much faster.
-Also, the Bash implementation is not as robust, less easily expensible and I'm not sure how well `bc` it handles rounding errors.
+Also, the Bash implementation is not as robust, less easily expensible and I'm not sure how well `bc` handles rounding errors.
 I assume its using float for internal representation.